 Get your daily servings of green vegetables with this green smoothie.

-Why you need them: Deficiencies in vitamins B-1 and B-2 generally don’t pose a problem in the United States.
+Why you need them: Deficiencies in thiamine and riboflavin generally don’t pose a problem in the United States.
 This is due to the fact that many foods, such as milk and whole-grain cereals, are fortified with the vitamins.
-It can become an issue with people who abuse alcohol, however, presenting symptoms such as confusion and cracks along the sides of the mouth.
+It can become an issue with people who misuse alcohol, however, presenting symptoms such as confusion and cracks along the sides of the mouth.

 What it does: Vitamin B-3 (niacin) also helps convert food into energy.
 It aids in proper digestion and healthy appetite as well.

-Where you get it: Vitamin B-3 is found in:
+Where you get it: Niacin is found in: